 However, your printer is much more limited and won't be able to reproduce all the colors you see on screen.
 It's because it has to mix the four CMYK inks (Cyan, Magenta, Yellow and Key) to obtain a new color.

 Make sure to select the CMYK color mode, when creating your artwork.
 And if possible, always base your color decisions on a physical CMYK or Pantone color chart.

-Simply inserting “this super cool image you found on the web” into your print design can often lead to disaster.
-If you don’t want to get a very pixelated result, your image resolution should always be between 300 ppi (pixels per inch) and 400 ppi if it is meant for print.
+Simply inserting "this super cool image you found on the web" into your print design can often lead to disaster.
+If you don't want to get a very pixelated result, your image resolution should always be between 300 ppi (pixels per inch) and 400 ppi.

 Even if the image quality seems to look good on screen, it might not be the case in print.
 Always check that your artwork resolution is above the 300 ppi threshold.

 3. You haven't thought about the bleed and quiet borders.

 Need to print to the border very edge?

 Set up a bleed before creating your design.
 The bleed is an outer-margin that you set around your document borders.
 All the graphics that touch the borders will be slightly extended to the bleed limit, before being trimmed to the sheet size after print.
 Thanks to the bleed, you won't have any unwanted white border appearing along the edges of the artwork.

 The quiet border is a safety margin inside your document, where no essential elements — such as text or logo — should be placed.
 This border is necessary as the trimming process is not always precise and can cut off important information.